codefresh-io/docs.codefresh.io/_docs/pipelines/advanced-workflows.md

 If you run the pipeline you will see that Codefresh automatically understands that `MyIntegrationTests` and `MyCleanupPhase` can run in parallel right after the unit tests finish.

 Also notice the `fail_fast: false` line in the unit tests.
-By default, if *any* steps fails in a pipeline the whole pipeline is marked as a failure.
-With the `fail_fast` directive we can allow the pipeline to continue so that other steps that depend on the failed step can still run even.
+By default, if *any* step fails in a pipeline, the whole pipeline is marked as a failure.
+With `fail_fast` set to `false` as in the example, we can allow the pipeline to continue and complete execution.

 ### Multiple step dependencies